-Craving some tasty treats after exploring the colourful fall foliage in Canada’s Capital?
+Craving some tasty treats while exploring the colourful fall foliage in Canada’s capital?
 The bountiful harvest in and around Ottawa provides inspiration for all kinds of delicious concoctions.
 Here are some local favourites you can sink your teeth into this autumn:

 Fall flavours on tap